dabapps/django-zen-queries/README.md

 You can add this mixin to an existing serializer *instance* with `zen_queries.rest_framework.disable_serializer_queries` like this: `serializer = disable_serializer_queries(serializer)`.

 If you're using REST framework generic views, you can also add a view mixin, `zen_queries.rest_framework.QueriesDisabledViewMixin`, which overrides `get_serializer` to mix the `QueriesDisabledSerializerMixin` into your existing serializer.
-This is useful because you may want to use the same serializer class but only disable queries in some contexts, such as in a list view.
-Note that the view mixin only disables queries on `GET` requests.
-Bear in mind that this approach is quite high-level and may not work as expected in certain circumstances.
-It's usually more explicit to use the serializer mixin instead.
+This is useful because you may want to use the same serializer class between multiple views but only disable queries in some contexts, such as in a list view.
+Remember that Python MRO is left-right, so the mixin must come before (to the left of) any base classes that implement `get_serializer`.
+The view mixin only disables queries on `GET` requests, so can safely be used with `ListCreateAPIView` and similar.

 #### Escape hatch